mouadharhar1203/django_tablets/README.md

 ```

 #### features implemented:

 A page containing 2 tables:
  * 1 table listing all the french tablets released between 2015 and 2020
  * 1 table listing all the others

+For each model, the following actions are implemented and available from the
+UI:
+  * Tablet: creation, update, deletion
+  * Brand: creation